aakashb1/sliding_window/README.md

 1. Complexity analysis

 ## Software and running instructions
-1. The source code is written in Java 10 and is called slidingWindow and resides in the src folder.
+1. The source code is called slidingWindow written in Java 10 and resides in the src folder.
-1. Compilation instructions are written in the run.sh present in the root directory.
+1. Compilation instructions are written in the run.sh.
-1. Following imports are made : java.io.BufferedReader, java.io.BufferedWriter, java.io.FileNotFoundException, java.io.FileReader,          java.io.FileWriter, java.io.IOException, java.math.BigDecimal, java.util.HashMap, java.util.Iterator, java.util.Map;
+1. Following imports are made : java.io.BufferedReader, java.io.BufferedWriter, java.io.FileNotFoundException, java.io.FileReader,java.io.FileWriter, java.io.IOException, java.math.BigDecimal, java.util.HashMap, java.util.Iterator, java.util.Map;

 ## Approach to the problem
 The given problem can be divided in two parts.
 First part is where we parse the input file to store in a hash map followed by the second part where we perform calculations using the sliding window approach.